awsdocs/aws-doc-sdk-examples/javascriptv3/example_code/cross-services/photo-analyzer-ppe/README.md

 5. Select the stack you created in [Create the resources](#create-the-resources) on this page.

 6. Choose **Delete**.

+**Note**: If any of the resources have been altered, you must manually delete them via the AWS Console.

 ### Next steps
 Congratulations!
 You have created and deployed the AWS Photo Analyzer application.